Cultural repression in Tibet: Economic upheaval

 With greater access to capital and other structural economic benefits, Chinese migrants have also been able to enter sectors traditionally dominated by Tibetans.
 In his essay Tibet through Chinese Eyes, American journalist Peter Hessler wrote:

 "In Tibet, Sichuanese have helped themselves to a large chunk of the economy.
 This was clear from the moment I arrived at the Lhasa airport, where thirteen of the sixteen restaurants bordering the entrance advertised Sichuan food.
 One was Tibetan.
 Virtually all small business in Lhasa follows this pattern; everywhere I saw Sichuan restaurants and shops.
 Locals told that 80 percent of Lhasa's Han were Sichuanese...
 In front of the Jokhang, the holiest temple in Tibet, rows of stalls sell khataks, the ceremonial scarves that pilgrims use as offerings.
 It's a job one would expect to see filled by Tibetans [but] all the stalls were run by Sichuanese...
 There were more than 200 of them — relatives, friends of relatives, relatives of friends—and they had completely filled that niche."

 Findings by a group of Chinese human rights lawyers on the March 2008 Tibetan protests suggested that a key driver of the anti-Chinese violence in Lhasa was the growing resentment among Tibetans.
 This frustration stemmed largely from the "relentless trend of growing disparities" between Tibetan and Han areas, as well as between urban and rural regions, amid the rapid processes of modernization and marketization.

+Secularization

-Lhasa and the Potala Palace: The Silent Erosion of Tibetan Culture
+Lhasa and the Potala Palace

 The historical capital of Tibet, Lhasa, the focus of adoration for millions of Tibetan Buddhists, and its magnificent Potala Palace were once a holy site and sacred place.
 However, it is now reduced to a mere museum and tourist attraction, raising concern about the disconnection between the Tibetan people, and their living heritage and cultural identity.
 In 1994, Lhasa still represented a unique and historical example of a traditional urban settlement in the Tibetan high-altitude plateau, but between 1995 and 2005, most of the historic and traditional buildings were demolished and reconstructed in a ‘Neo-Tibetan’ style to give way to modernity.
 In addition, the occupancy rate of Tibetans in building complexes has greatly reduced, as well as the monastic populations who live in them.